 Pay Attention to Unexpected Consequences

 Supplying safe drinking water needs a critical balancing act.
-Even a slight change in supply can cause slumping effects on a whole treatment.
-And distribution system, so decisions must be made together with exhaustive research and advocacy.
+Even a slight change in supply can cause a slump in the whole treatment.
+And a distribution system, so decisions must be made together with exhaustive research and advocacy.

-A water system’s underlying job is to meet compliance and distribute safe drinking water, thereby protecting public health.
+A water system’s primary function is to supply and distribute safe drinking water, thereby protecting public health.
 Initial adherence to regulations should be considered a minimum C-grade level of satisfactory performance, but it is by no means a stopping point.

 Thinking comprehensively about logical potentialities will help prevent unexpected consequences, such as widespread lead poisoning.
 A good starting point is the policy statements and clarifications on intent in the EPA’s Water Supply Guidance (WSG) manual.